 Vietnam has been known as not only the safest destination to travel to Southeast Asia, but also one of the most beautiful.
 Having a lot to offer, both in culture and natural beauties often make Vietnam quite an overwhelming place for first-timer visitors.
-To make your first trip in Vietnam easier and help you get the most of your travel experience, we have created an ultimate list of what to do in Vietnam, and most useful travel tips to get most out of your first Vietnam experience.
+To make your first trip in Vietnam easier and help you get the most of your travel experience, Ho Chi Minh City Shore Excursions has created an ultimate list of what to do in Vietnam, and most useful travel tips to get most out of your first Vietnam experience.

 THINGS TO DO AND SEE FOR FIRST TIME IN VIETNAM

 For first-timers in Vietnam, Hanoi is always a great base to start your trip in the north.
 Existing for more than 1000 years, Hanoi enchants its visitors with the charms of the old and the new.
 There are a lot to do and see in and around Hanoi.
 First-time visitors should spend your time in Hanoi to get the most out of your experience.

 As one of the biggest cities in Vietnam, you can enjoy a lot of things during your trip; must things to do including Hanoi City Tour, joining cooking class, going on a food tour, visiting Long Bien market and morning market for a photo tour and day trip to the world’s wonder Ninh Binh.

 * First-timers Must-do Checklist:

 – Hanoi City Tour around Old Quarter and Sword Lake

 – Try the original Pho Noodle in Hanoi

 – Pay a visit to Ho Chi Minh Mausoleum and Museum